0100101101011010/food/foodventures/_posts/2019-08-22-what-i-ate-north-italy-edition-milan.md

 ![fior di latte ice cream at osteria brunello](/food/foodventures/images/osteria-brunello-ice-cream.jpg){:width="40%"}{: .image-right}

+For dessert, I ordered the fior di latte ice cream.
+I've always been intrigued by just how fior di latte would taste different from vanilla...
+I figured it would be like eating vanilla ice cream without the vanilla flavour, but I couldn't imagine what that would actually taste like.
+Well, I found out this evening that it is basically exactly what it sounds like: sweet ice cream with no distinct flavour.
+Not a real fan of this, even more boring than vanilla, will not be trying again.

 ![tiramisu at osteria brunello](/food/foodventures/images/osteria-brunello-tiramisu.jpg){:width="40%"}{: .image-right}

+Kevin's tiramisu, on the other hand, was delicious.
+It tastes very different from the [other](#) [tiramisus](#lunch-at-paper-moon) we've eaten so far.
+It was almost all mousse and cream, with no sponge layer, making it very light.

+> There were chocolate shavings in it.
+It wasn't very bitter or super chocolatey.
+It was non-traditional, but tasted good.

+– Kevin

 Thanks for reading the first part of my Italy food blog!
 We're leaving Milan on Thursday for Bologna, where we'll be spending three days.
 I am *excited* for Bolognese food.
 Emilia-Romagna (the region where Bologna is the capital) is renowned for its deliciously rich cuisine, and hopefully we'll be able to experience it to the max.
 Watch out for my post soon.
 Ciao!